 Read a sample chapter

-Ellen Mary Dykas (MA) is the Women’s Ministry Coordinator at Harvest USA and oversees the gospel-centered teaching and discipleship of women struggling with relational, sexual, and victimization issues.
+Ellen Mary Dykas (MA) is the Director of Women’s Ministry at Harvest USA and oversees the gospel-centered teaching and discipleship of women struggling with relational and sexual sin, as well as wives impacted by sexual infidelity.
 She is a graduate of Covenant Seminary and has a certificate in biblical counseling from CCEF.
 Ellen has over twenty years of experience in teaching and mentoring others through the Bible, and she is the author of Sexual Sanity for Women: Healing from Sexual and Relational Brokenness, Sexual Faithfulness: Gospel-Infused, Practical Discipleship for Women, and several minibooks including Your Dating Relationship and Your Sexual Past: How Much to Share, Sex and the Single Girl: Smart Ways to Care for Your Heart, and Living Together: Why Marriage is the Best Choice.

 "Toxic Relationships is a must-read, not only for those who feel the need for relational wisdom, but for anyone engaged in ministry and discipleship.
 This book reminds us that our hope is not in what people offer, but in what God offers us through the person of his Son, Jesus.
 I am very grateful for such a biblically rich, helpful resource on such an important topic."